Tuesday, April 16, 2024

 Nancy has lived 42 years beyond that tragic year.
 In the last twelve years we have talked honestly and explored both of our hearts together.
 We both deeply regret the decision to abort this tiny baby, and the healing of our mother-daughter relationship developed slowly for both of us.

 For the past ten years Nancy has lived, at first, under my roof, and now in an assisted living/nursing care facility.
 My sister supports me as I support our mother.
 Nancy clings to life because she is fearful of dying ~ this I have heard my mother say aloud.
-She believes in her heart that Jesus loves her, but has trouble understanding that His love is His gift of grace to us.
+She believes in her heart that Jesus loves her but has trouble understanding that His love is His gift of grace to us.
 Nancy, deep within her soul, believes that one's works will earn the ticket to heaven.
 Therein lies the deception of the enemy.

 Recently I studied with Stella, a hospice chaplain who specifically helps others move through the grief process.
 My heart aches for my mother because understanding and true forgiveness came late in our lives.
 We wasted so much time not talking about the wedge that drove us apart.
-I have learned much about my mother and myself through this study on grief.
+I have learned much about my mother and myself through this study of grief.
 Nancy lived life the best that she knew how to.
 Given the circumstances and the times, we plodded through life loving one another, yet living with some emotional distance which frustrated both of us.
 After the "event" Nancy became super involved with working at Sprint and building upon her female friendships.
 I was super busy raising three children including one special son.
-My mother and I unable to bridge the emotional gap between us.
+My mother and I seemed unable to bridge the emotional gap between us.

 No longer guarded with one another, I can now truly embrace the woman who grew-up in the shadow of a dominant Mother.
 Nancy wrestles with severe dementia and can no longer impart wisdom.
 But she can listen and whisper, "I love you so much."

-God has whispered to my soul, "Love your mother, unconditionally, as I have loved you." and so I have.
+God has whispered to my soul, "Love your mother, unconditionally, as I have loved you." and so, I have.
 My prayers are for for my mother to experience true joy and peace as she wrestles through the remaining months of her life.

 Since learning and understanding the depths of my mother's love for me, I have come to a state of forgiveness both for her part in my decision, but mostly, for myself for blaming Mom for my decision.